ParaGroup/WindFlow/README.md

 <p align="center"><img src="https://paragroup.github.io/WindFlow/img/logo_white.png" width="400" title="WindFlow Logo"></p>

 # Introduction
 WindFlow is a C++17 header-only library for parallel data stream processing targeting heterogeneous shared-memory architectures equipped with multi-core CPUs and NVIDIA GPUs.
-The library provides traditional stream processing operators like map, flatmap, filter, fold/reduce as well as sliding-window operators.
+The library provides traditional stream processing operators like map, flatmap, filter, reduce as well as window-based operators.
 The API allows building streaming applications through the <b>MultiPipe</b> and the <b>PipeGraph</b> programming constructs.
 The first is used to create parallel pipelines (with shuffle connections), while the second allows several <b>MultiPipe</b> instances to be interconnected through <b>merge</b> and <b>split</b> operations, in order to create complex directed acyclic graphs of interconnected operators.

-As for the existing popular streaming engines like Apache Storm and FLink, WindFlow supports general-purpose streaming applications by enabling operators to run user-defined code.
-In terms of runtime system, WindFlow is suitable for embedded architectures equipped with low-power multi-core CPUs and integrated NVIDIA GPUs (like the Jetson family of NVIDIA boards).
-However, it works also on traditional multi-core servers equipped with discrete NVIDIA GPUs.
+Analogously to existing popular stream processing engines like Apache Storm and FLink, WindFlow supports general-purpose streaming applications by enabling operators to run user-defined code.
+The WindFlow runtime system has been designed to be suitable for embedded architectures equipped with low-power multi-core CPUs and integrated NVIDIA GPUs (like the Jetson family of NVIDIA boards).
+However, it works well also on traditional multi-core servers equipped with discrete NVIDIA GPUs.

+At the moment WindFlow is for single-node execution.
+We are working to a distributed implementation.

 The web site of the library is available at: https://paragroup.github.io/WindFlow/.